 - A difficult stakeholder may be vocal in his or her resistance to your solution.
 You’ll need proof ready to combat these objections or doubts.

 - a competing firm may cause problems.
 Be ready to show why your solution is the better choice.

 - You or someone on your team may make a mistake.

 What is your strategy for rolling with mistakes (spin control) at each stage of the process?
 Stay focused and don’t compromise on your position.
 Instead, act like a political candidate after a smear campaign: adjust tactics but remain focused on the victory.

 John Podhoretz, political author, and speechwriter for former presidents Ronald Reagan and George H.W.
 Bush said:

 “Every great political campaign rewrites the rules; devising a new way to win is what gives campaigns a comparative advantage against their foes.”

 Steer toward victory

-Political campaign teams collect data, assess performance and poll voters.
+Political campaign teams collect data, assess performance, and poll voters.
 Then they adjust their strategy and make sure the data and the general sentiment are in line with their goal.

 An enterprise sale requires the same thoroughness.
-In the enterprise sales cycle, there is real risk for stagnation if the sales team lacks a precise strategy for success.
+In the enterprise sales cycle, there is a real risk for stagnation if the sales team lacks a precise strategy for success.